VarshaBawari/CoffeeTales/README.md

 Added Features-
 - Works in Offline mode using Redux and AsyncStorage
+- Shows real data from Google for near by Cafes (using Google places API)

 Incomplete Functionalities-
 - Network handling and showing proper error messages